Vertexvis/vertex-dev-dashboard/getting-started.md

 ## Scenes

 The `Scenes` page within the Vertex Developer Dashboard allows for basic operations on Vertex Platform Scenes ([API Reference]((https://docs.vertex3d.com/#72c23aae-e949-4f0e-989a-0c9587a5116c))).
 Through the `Scenes` page, you can:
+* View existing scenes
+  * Includes both scenes created through the dashboard as well as scenes created through our APIs directly
 * Update scene names, supplied IDs, or metadata
 * Generate stream keys to access your scene through our SDKs
 * View your scene